bingomanatee/collect/README.md

 * **clone()** (new collection) returns a new Collection instance with a cloned copy of the store in the target collection,
 * **map((item, key, store, iter) => newItem)**: (new Collection) with the same keys and store type as the target collecgtion \
   but a different set of items. the return value of the looping function is used in place of the target collections' value. \
-  The resulting colleciton will have the same keys as the target -- UNLESS you call iter.stop() or iter.final() \
+  The resulting collection will have the same keys as the target -- UNLESS you call iter.stop() or iter.final() \
   in which case the response is a subset of the target collections' keys.
 * **filter((item, key, store, iter) => boolean)**: (new Collection) a new collection whose keys are <= the keys of the original store.\
   Each item in the copied collection are exactly equal to those in the target collection.